oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 If you see an error, then consult [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}}) in the Model in Image user guide.

-## Update2 use case

-A duplicated domain.

-TBD

-## Update3 use case

-An application update.

-TBD

 ## Accessing the WebLogic Server Administration Console

 {{% notice warning %}} This sample externally exposes the WebLogic Server Administration Console using a plain text HTTP port.
 This is _not_ secure and should not be done in production deployments.